 Sometimes sleep activates the electrical activity in the brain that can cause seizures and for many, seizures happen at specific times during the sleep-wake cycle.

 Then there are some types of epilepsy where seizures occur only during sleep.

-When seizures happen during sleep, they cause awakenings that are sometimes confused with insomnia or sleep disorders.
-People with epilepsy are not often aware of seizures that happen during sleep and may suffer for years from daytime sleepiness and concentration problems without knowing why.
+When seizures happen during sleep, they cause awakenings that are sometimes confused with various sleep disorders.
+People with epilepsy are not often aware of seizures that happen during sleep and may suffer for years from daytime sleepiness and concentration problems without knowing exactly why.

 For people with epilepsy, sleep problems are a double-edged sword;